Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 Of course we've named `r` here which wasn't supposed to be allowed.

 However, we're now in a better place than we were before because `r` doesn't depend on itself explicitly.
-This means we can now do the inline trick.
+This means the inlining trick we used with `double` will work with `r`.
 We just need to copy the definition of `r` twice.

 ```Python
 # 1. r = lambda f, n: 1 if n==0 else n * f(f, n-1)